How to Complete the FAFSA

-Complete your income tax return.
+Complete income tax returns.
 When completing your FAFSA, you and your family will be able to use your most recent completed tax returns.
-(For example, when completing your FAFSA early in fall 2016, you can use your 2015 tax returns.)
-You can transfer your income data directly from the IRS website to your FAFSA, making it easier to accurately complete the FAFSA.
+(For example, when completing your FAFSA early in fall 2022, you’ll use your 2021 tax returns.)
+On the FAFSA, you can transfer your income data directly from the IRS, making it easier to accurately complete the FAFSA.

 Create an FSA ID.
-When you start your FAFSA on the web application, you will set up your account by creating a user ID and password.
-These will become your online identifiers for all federal student aid programs.
-You will need to provide your own email address and password.
+Before you start your FAFSA, you’ll need to create a user ID and password.
+The FSA ID will be your login for all federal student aid websites.
+You’ll need to provide your own email address and password.
 (Parents will create their own account using a different email address and password).
 Set up your user ID and password before you start your FAFSA.
-Learn how to create an FSA ID (.pdf/2.1MB).
+Learn how to create an FSA ID.